umccr/driver-analysis/README.md

 #### Output

 [OncodriveFML](http://bbglab.irbbarcelona.org/oncodrivefml/home) generates 3 output files with the same name but different extension.
-The name given to the files is the same as the name of the mutations file (*Avner-primary_tissue.maf* and *Avner-organoids.maf* in the [example](#running-the-analysis) above) followed by `-oncodrivefml` and the extension:
+The name given to the files is the same as the name of the mutations file (*simple_somatic_mutation.open.PACA-AU.maf* and *simple_somatic_mutation.open.PACA-CA.maf* in the [example](#running-the-analysis) above) followed by `-oncodrivefml` and the extension:

 * `.tsv` - tabulated file with the analysis results
 * `.png` - an image with the most significant genes labeled